 Several books are required for the course.
-Because of the pandemic I do not expect you to go to the bookstore to purchase any of these books.
-Instead, I expect you will borrow or purchase the books online and/or we will find alternate ways to distribute the required readings.
+We expect you will borrow or purchase the books online and/or we will find alternate ways to distribute the required readings.
 With few exceptions the books are available as e-books.
 Several articles and chapters are also required reading.
 Students can find those online (ELMS) or through the UMD library.
 In week 2 the students should have surveyed the readings for their week to assure that everyone has found access to all of the readings and to coordinate on strategies to access any missing readings.